justinethier/cyclone/docs/api/scheme/base.md

     (for-each proc list1 list2 ...)

+It is an error if `proc` does not accept as many arguments as there are lists.

+The arguments to `for-each` are like the arguments to `map`, but `for-each` calls `proc` for its side effects rather than for its values.
+Unlike `map`, `for-each` is guaranteed to call `proc` on the elements of the lists in order from the first element(s) to the last, and the value returned by `for-each` is unspecified.
+If more than one list is given and not all lists have the same length, for-each terminates when the shortest list runs out.
+The lists can be circular, but it is an error if all of them are circular.

+    (let ((v (make-vector 5)))
+      (for-each (lambda (i)
+                  (vector-set! v i (* i i)))
+                ’(0 1 2 3 4))
+      v) => #(0 1 4 9 16)

 # gcd

     (gcd n1 ...)

+Return the greatest commong divisor of the arguments.

 # get-output-bytevector

     (get-output-bytevector port)

+Returns a bytevector consisting of the bytes that have been output to the `port` so far in the order they were output.

 # get-output-string

     (get-output-string port)

+Returns a string consisting of the characters that have been output to the `port` so far in the order they were output.
+If the result string is modified, the effect is unspecified.

+    (parameterize
+      ((current-output-port
+       (open-output-string)))
+      (display "piece")
+      (display " by piece ")
+      (display "by piece.")
+      (newline)
+      (get-output-string (current-output-port)))

+      => "piece by piece by piece.\n"

 # guard